Borough Plan Monitoring

 AMRs focus on the progression of the aspirations of the adopted Borough Plan (2011-2031), through effective monitoring and reporting.
 AMRs also examine the extent to which policies are achieved using relevant monitoring indicators.

-Each AMR can be found on our monitoring reports document downloads page.
+Each AMR can be found on our monitoring reports documents page.

 Five Year Land Supply